kubernetes-sigs/kueue/site/content/en/docs/tasks/manage/enforce_job_management/setup_job_admission_policy.md

 ValidatingAdmissionPolicy 'sample-validating-admission-policy' with binding 'sample-validating-admission-policy-binding' denied request: The label 'kueue.x-k8s.io/queue-name' is either missing or does not have a value set.
 ```

+## Handling of Parent/Child Relationships

+One complication of this approach is that when a Workload is admitted, it may create child resources
+of Kinds that are also managed by Kueue.
+These children are not required to have the queue-name label,
+because their admission is implied by the admission of their parent.
+In the example policy, the `exclude-jobset-owned`
+`matchCondition` ensures that a child `Job` that is owned by a parent `JobSet` will not be denied admission.